Affinity and Anti-Affinity for VM Placement

 7. Change the type to Workload (pod) Anti-Affinity

-8. Keep the Condition set to Required during scheduling.
+8. Keep the Condition set to Required during scheduling and leave the Topology key at the default value.

 04 image affinity07

-13. Now let’s take a look at the Pod Anti-Affinity rule on pod-anti-affinity-vm.
-You can view this information either through the GUI by navigating to pod-anti-affinity-vm → YAML, or by using the CLI.
+You can view this information through the GUI by inspecting the pod-anti-affinity-vm YAML, or using the CLI.

 {"podAntiAffinity":{"requiredDuringSchedulingIgnoredDuringExecution":[{"labelSelector":{"matchExpressions":[{"key":"app","operator":"In","values":["fedora"]}]},"topologyKey":"kubernetes.io/hostname"}]}}